30 Day Money Back Guarantee and Free Shipping on All Contiguous US Orders

 Healing cracks takes more than a single product — it’s about consistent daily care.
 Here’s a podiatrist-informed routine:

-Apply SkinIntegra® Rapid Crack Repair Cream.
-Twice daily on heels, soles, or fissured fingertips.
+3. Moisturize with SkinIntegra® Rapid Crack Repair Cream.
+Apply twice daily to heels, soles, or fissured fingertips.
 Avoid between toes.

-Seek podiatry care.
-If cracks worsen or don’t heal, consult a professional quickly.
+6. Seek podiatry care.
+If cracks deepen, bleed, or fail to heal, consult a professional quickly.

 👉 For more, see Essential Diabetic Foot Care: Foot Exams and At-Home Care.